-PM741 Introduction to Hymnology

-PM742 Introduction to Praise and Worship Music

-PM743 Seminar in Worship Arts
+MW702 Praise and Worship Music MW703 Seminar in Worship Arts

 YOUTH EDUCATION

 This 15-hour emphasis is designed to equip students for ministry with youth in a local church or parachurch organization.
 Elements of foundational education training are combined with courses related to the student's abilities in order to better equip the student to organize and supervise an effective program of ministry for adolescents and their families.